A BRIEF HISTORY OF POVERTY IN BRITAIN

 At the end of the 19th century more than 25% of the population was living at or below subsistence level.
 Surveys indicated that around 10% were very poor and could not afford even basic necessities such as enough nourishing food.
 Between 15% and 20% had just enough money to live on (provided they did not lose their job or have to take time off work through illness).

 If you had no income at all you had to enter the workhouse.
 The workhouses were feared and hated by the poor.
 They were meant to be as unpleasant as possible to deter poor people from asking the state for help.
-In workhouses you could not wear your own clothes.
-You had to wear a uniform.
-Husbands and wives were separated and children were separated from their parents.
-Inmates had to do hard, unpleasant work such as breaking stones or pulling apart old rope.
-There were also many strict rules.
-However in the late 19th century workhouses gradually became a little bit more humane.
+Married couples were separated and children over 7 were separated from their parents.
+The inmates were made to do hard work like breaking stones to make roads or breaking bones to make fertiliser.

 At the beginning of the 20th century surveys showed that 25% of the population were living in poverty.
 They found that at least 15% were living at subsistence level.
 They had just enough money for food, rent, fuel and clothes.
 They could not afford 'luxuries' such as newspapers or public transport.
 About 10% were living in below subsistence level and could not afford an adequate diet.